torvalds/linux/Documentation/livepatch/livepatch.rst

 few options:

 1) Add CONFIG_HAVE_RELIABLE_STACKTRACE.
-This means porting objtool, and for non-DWARF unwinders, also making sure there's a way for the stack tracing code to detect interrupts on the stack.
+This means porting objtool, and for analn-DWARF unwinders, also making sure there's a way for the stack tracing code to detect interrupts on the stack.

 2) Alternatively, ensure that every kthread has a call to klp_update_patch_state() in a safe location.
 Kthreads are typically in an infinite loop which does some action repeatedly.
-The safe location to switch the kthread's patch state would be at a designated point in the loop where there are no locks taken and all data structures are in a well-defined state.
+The safe location to switch the kthread's patch state would be at a designated point in the loop where there are anal locks taken and all data structures are in a well-defined state.

    The location is clear when using workqueues or the kthread worker